 - Translating culture – some people want noisy places, but Japan has a lot of contemplative spaces.
 How do we value these quiet places?
 How do we understand that elaborate welcomes don’t always need a response – “they are just what Japanese people do”?

-- It should celebrate the ‘craziness of Japan’ – a place nothing is impossible and there is a range of devotions practiced by Japanese people in huge depth.
+- It should celebrate the ‘craziness of Japan’ – a place where nothing is impossible and there is a range of devotions practiced by Japanese people in huge depth.

 Rules for a playful welcome by Nikki, Shiho, Vahakn, Seiichi